 How to do this challenge

-1. You can print the template shown above.
+You can print the template shown above.
 The current week number corresponds to the amount (in ringgit) that you are going to save.
 For example, today belongs to Week 3 so I will be saving 3 ringgit.
 You can also check the current week number on this website.

-2. Get a small container where you can put your savings.
+Get a small container where you can put your savings.
 It should be safe from tampering both from others and yourself.
 Put it in a safe location as well.

+Cross-out the current week on which you have saved.
+Continue this until the end of the year.
 The first 20 weeks will be the hardest but once you are able to do it at least 21 times, then the rest will be easier since you have actually formed the habit of saving.
 Why?
 It was told that you need to do something at least 21 times before it becomes a habit.